-The Second Chance Cinema by Thea Weiss (book review)
+The Second Chance Cinema by Thea Weiss (book review).

-Relationships are difficult things to navigate.
-So often you meet couples that declare that there are no secrets between them and that they always tell each other everything.
-They may think so, but is it true?
-If it is from the time the relationship began, but what about the past?
-There will be things that are embarrassing that they may not want to share.
+They may hesitate to share embarrassing things.
 There may be a fear that the share-all attitude may destroy what they are trying to build.
-It is possible that there are things that should be left in the past.
+There might be things that should be left in the past.
 This is a dilemma that the protagonists of ‘The Second Chance Cinema’ are facing.

-Memories are things that can become fuzzy and distorted by time but this revisiting brings back clarity.
-The show reminds Ellie what exactly happened on the night her brother died and she has never properly grieved for him.
+Memories are things that can become fuzzy and distorted by time, but this revisiting brings back clarity.
+The show reminds Ellie what exactly happened on the night her brother died, and she has never properly grieved for him.
 It may go part way to explain why she has never been able to make a commitment.
-In the past, she has had many boyfriends, often one-night stands and has run away, even to the extent of climbing out of the bathroom window.
+In the past, she has had many boyfriends, often one-night stands, and has run away, even to the extent of climbing out of the bathroom window.
 She has been with Drake longer than with anyone else but is scared that the revelations of these shows will make him decide he doesn’t want to marry her after all.

-The novel can best be described as cosy and nothing particularly dramatic happens.
+The novel can best be described as cosy, and nothing particularly dramatic happens.
 By having a second chance to revisit their respective pasts, they are allowed an insight into the influences that have shaped them.
 But it is the events going on in the present that dictate the direction their lives will go.
-For the reader, it raises the question as to whether total transparency is the course or to live with the anxiety that the past will catch up with them.
+For the reader, it raises the question as to whether transparency is the course or to live with the anxiety that the past will catch up with them.

 As a codicil, there is a suggestion that the magical theatre is still out there for couples that need it.